 For the reasons set forth above and notwithstanding any other provision of the Town Bylaws to the contrary, in accordance with the provisions of G.L. c.
 94G, Section 3, the Town hereby adopts a temporary moratorium on the local permitting and use of land or structures for Recreational Marijuana Establishments and Marijuana Retailers.
 The moratorium shall be in effect through December 31, 2018.
-During the moratorium period, the Town shall undertake a comprehensive planning process to address the potential impacts of recreational marijuana in the Town, consider the Cannabis Control Commission regulations regarding Recreational Marijuana Establishments, Marijuana Retailers and related uses, determine whether the Town shall restrict any, or all, licenses for Recreational Marijuana Establishments and Marijuana Retailers, determine whether the Town will prohibit on-site consumption at Recreational Marijuana Establishments and Marijuana Retailers and shall consider adopting new provisions of the General or Zoning Bylaws to address the impact and operation of Recreational Marijuana Establishments and Marijuana Retailers and related uses.
+During the moratorium period, the Town shall undertake a comprehensive planning process to address the potential impacts of recreational marijuana in the Town, consider the Cannabis Control Commission regulations regarding Recreational Marijuana Establishments, Marijuana Retailers and related uses, determine whether the Town shall restrict any, or all, licenses for Recreational Marijuana Establishments and Marijuana Retailers and shall consider adopting new provisions of the General or Zoning Bylaws to address the impact and operation of Recreational Marijuana Establishments and Marijuana Retailers and related uses.

-CHAPTER 49 - ALCOHOLIC BEVERAGES

-History: Adopted by the Town of Mashpee as Ch.
+CHAPTER 49 - ALCOHOLIC BEVERAGES History: Adopted by the Town of Mashpee as Ch.
 4, Art.
 4.5, Sec.
 4.5.2, of the 1980 Code.

-Beaches - See Ch.
+GENERAL REFERENCES Beaches - See Ch.
 54 Disorderly conduct - See Ch.
 76 Parades, carnivals, fairs and festivals - See Ch.
 123